-Because you are dealing with Martin’s money and property, your duty is to make decisions that are best for him.
-This means you must ignore your own interests and needs, or the interests and needs of other people.
+Because you are dealing with Martin’s money and property, it is your duty to make decisions that are best for him.
+This means you must ignore your own interests and needs, and the interests and needs of other people.

 To help act in Martin’s best interest, follow these guidelines:

-- Read the court order.
+- Read the guardianship order.
 Your powers and duties as Martin’s guardian of the estate are written in state law.
-They also may be written in the court order that appointed you.
-Some court orders may be detailed, while others may be very general.
-Read the court order closely, and talk to your lawyer if you don’t understand it.
+They also may be written in the guardianship order that appointed you.
+Some guardianship orders may be detailed, while others may be very general.
+Read the guardianship order closely, follow any training or instruction provided to you by the court, and talk to your lawyer if you don’t understand it.
 Texas courts generally require a guardian to have a lawyer.
 Ask questions and learn all you can about what you should do—and what you should not do.

-- Do what the court order says—and don’t do what it says you should not do.
-It is important that you not act beyond what the law and the court order allow, and that you carry out the basic tasks necessary.
+- Do what the guardianship order says—and don’t do what it says you should not do.
+It is important that you not act beyond what the law and the guardianship order allow, and that you carry out the basic tasks necessary.
 Your powers may be limited to certain actions or certain amounts of money.
 You may need to get the court to approve other actions.
-Even if you have the best intentions, follow the court order.
+Even if you have the best intentions, follow the guardianship order.